leobix/adaptive_ensemble/README.md

 We evaluated the following ensembles on the same data:

-We evaluated the following ensembles on the same data:

 - **Best Model in Hindsight**: we determine in hindsight what was the best ensemble member on the test data with respect to the MAPE and report its performance for all metrics.
 Notice that in real-time, it is impossible to know which model would be the best on the overall test set, which means the best model in hindsight is a competitive benchmark.

 - **Ensemble Mean**: consists of weighing each model equally, predicting the average of all ensemble members at each time step.